Student Rights and Responsibilities

 - Deny requested accommodations based upon the timeliness and reasonableness of the request, or the adequacy of the documentation.

-Disability Services has responsibilities in order to ensure that students receive equitable and fair treatment at Shenandoah University.
+The Office of Learning Resources and Services has responsibilities in order to ensure that students receive equitable and fair treatment at Shenandoah University.
 These responsibilities may include, but are not limited to, the following:

 - Working with students to determine necessary accommodations on a case-by-case basis.